 Umpqua Oak Partnership Liaison

-Eric concurrently serves as a Program Manager for the Oregon Youth Conservation Corps, where he has worked for nearly a decade to connect local marginalized youth and young adults with place-based environmental education and workforce training opportunities linked to natural resources career pathways.
+Eric concurrently serves as a Program Manager for the Oregon Youth Conservation Corps, where he has worked since 2017 to connect local marginalized youth with place-based environmental education and workforce training opportunities linked to natural resources stewardship career pathways.
+Participating in this same program while Eric was a youth motivated him to pursue an associate's degree focused on Landscape Monitoring and GIS at Umpqua Community College.
+This led him to dual bachelor's degrees in Natural Resources and Sustainability with a specialization in Forest Ecosystem Restoration, along with a minor in Botany from Oregon State University.

-Eric has dual bachelor's degrees in Natural Resources and Sustainability with a specialization in Forest Ecosystem Restoration, along with a minor in Botany from Oregon State University.
 Eric is deeply rooted and inspired by the diverse ecoregions of the Pacific Northwest.
-His spare time is mostly dedicated to collecting and propagating locally-adapted seeds and cuttings through his backyard business, Elder Oaks Native Plant Nursery, where he
+His spare time is mostly dedicated to propagating wild-collected seeds and cuttings through his backyard small business, Elder Oaks Nursery.
+He collaborates with the Umpqua Native Plant Partnership to help cultivate a local and regional ecosystem restoration supply chain.